-The July 1st report, by the University of Colorado's Philip J. Klotzbach and William M. Gray, indicates "below-average Atlantic hurricane season" due to the combination of a strong El Niño event "and the tropical Atlantic remains cooler than normal".
+The June 1st report, by the University of Colorado's Philip J. Klotzbach and William M. Gray, indicates "well below-average Atlantic basin hurricane season due to the combination of a high likelihood of a strong El Niño event" and unfavorable hurricane formation conditions in the tropical Atlantic".
 It predicts the likelihood of hurricane events to be about 50% lower than the long term average.

 If you would like to see an estimate of the probability of tropical storms hitting where you live check out this site.
-It is also produced by William Gray of the Colorado State University.

-http://landfalldisplay.geolabvirtualmaps.com/ It is showing 0.4% chance of a named storm entering Orange County this year.
+It is also produced by William Gray of the Colorado State University. http://landfalldisplay.geolabvirtualmaps.com/ It is showing 0.4% chance of a named storm entering Orange County this year.
 Please bear in mind that it takes only one event to wipe out everything so be prepared.